North Aceh Regency: Administrative districts

-The regency is divided administratively into twenty-seven districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
+The regency is divided administratively into twenty-seven districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2024.
 The table also includes the locations of the district administrative centres, the number of administrative villages (gampong) within each district, and its post code.

 Politics

 The current regent is Muhammad Thaib also known as Cek Mad.